 Use displays to create a natural focal point to attract customers to a specific item or promotional event.
 A store’s displays should be immersive and to-the-point but can also be creative and a chance to brand yourself for your customers.
 For example, a display promoting a new eco-friendly laundry detergent could be made of sustainable, recycled materials, while a home decor display might utilize rustic shelving and hanging lights to emulate a staging area.

 Place signs to let customers know what’s on sale, highlight current promotions and answer common product or store questions.
-This trick creates convenience for the customer and saves your employees the time spent to answer the same questions throughout the day.
+This trick creates convenience for the customer and saves your employees the time spent answering the same questions throughout the day.
 Consider large, fun signs in kid’s stores or digital signs if you sell the latest tech gear or video gaming equipment.
 Don’t forget to consider your local community and account for other spoken languages.

 6. Create an Experience

 Shopping should be a comfortable, enjoyable experience.
 Utilize as many senses as you can by having a signature scent, like a lit candle that isn’t too overpowering.
-Pick music your target customer would hearing, like alternative indie tracks at your quirky downtown coffee shop or today’s top hits at your mass merchandise store.
+Pick music your target customer would listen to, like alternative indie tracks at your quirky downtown coffee shop or today’s top hits at your mass merchandise store.
 Use your logo and brand colors throughout each display.

 If your space allows it, implement comfort zones like a seating area next to the fitting rooms or a kid’s activity center.
 Another way to draw customers in is through live experiences, which numerous consumers say helps them better connect with retailers and their local community.
 Examples include a wine and cheese sampling event, a prom dress fashion show or a meet-the-mascot day for kids.